https://www.epo.org/en/news-events/in-focus/biotechnology-patents/biotech-inventors

 Finalists from the European Inventor Award

 The field of biotech has produced many pioneering technologies.
-Since 2006, dozens of inventors in this field have been recognized by the EPO's annual European Inventor Award.
-Meet a selection of these brilliant scientists whose genius and vision have made the world safer, healthier and more sustainable.
+Through its European Inventor Award and Young Inventors Prize, the EPO recognises brilliant scientists whose genius and vision have made the world safer, healthier and more sustainable.

 Gene-silencing technique to treat diseases